 - Lisbon Book Fair – This annual event is held during the first half of June at Parque Eduardo VIII.
 It’s a great opportunity to mingle with locals in the city park and check out the various book offerings.

-- Rock In Rio Lisboa – One of the biggest annual events of the year in Lisbon, this festival at Bela Vista Park is held over nine days in late June, June 22 – 30 in 2019.
+- Rock In Rio Lisboa – One of the biggest annual events of the year in Lisbon, this festival at Bela Vista Park is held over 9 days in late June.
 It brings a jam-packed lineup of music and entertainment, including world-famous musicians and internationally renowned DJs.

 Lisbon in July

-- Festival ao Largo – This festival features free outdoor classical music concerts, opera, ballet and dance performances in the city’s opera square, Teatro Nacional de Sao Carlo, throughout most of July, with 2019’s dates yet to be announced.
+- Festival ao Largo – This festival features free outdoor classical music concerts, opera, ballet, and dance performances in the city’s opera square, Teatro Nacional de Sao Carlo throughout most of July.

-- Super Bock Super Rock – Hosted over three days in mid-July at Parque das Nacoes, July 18-20 in 2019, this music festival features some of the top Portuguese and international rock artists to the city.
+- Super Bock Super Rock – Hosted over three days in mid-July at Parque das Nacoes, this music festival features some of the top Portuguese and international rock artists to the city.